 The proportion of patients who report each response category on the PGIC and PGIS at scheduled time-point will be summarized by treatment group.
+Descriptive statistics will be calculated for PGIC and PGIS at scheduled time-point.
 The mean and change from baseline on the PGIS to each subsequent assessment may be summarized.